As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 - Cherokee City

-Gypsum is made of calcium sulfate, and comes in a variety of colors such as white, pink, and green among others, and its best specimens come into crystalline clusters.
+Gypsum is made of calcium sulfate and comes in various colors, such as white, pink, and green, among others, and its best specimens come into crystalline clusters.

-The hourglass crystal is quite common in the ancient salt plains located in north-central Oklahoma, being the only place where this variety of gypsum occurs.
+The hourglass crystal is quite common in the ancient salt plains in north-central Oklahoma, the only place where this variety of gypsum occurs.

-The Alabaster Caverns State Park, located in the town of Freedom, is the largest gypsum cave, which is available to the public, in the world.
+The Alabaster Caverns State Park, located in the town of Freedom, is the largest gypsum cave in the world that is available to the public.

 - City of Noble

 Another official state material of Oklahoma is the barite rock.
-It is also known as the “rose rock”, and it forms in sedimentary environments like cement in sandstones.
+It is also known as the “rose rock,” it forms in sedimentary environments like cement in sandstone.

-The rose rock of Oklahoma are twinned crystals of barite that often resemble an opened rose, they usually appear reddish-brown due to the oxidized iron.
+The rose rocks of Oklahoma are twinned crystals of barite that often resemble an opened rose, usually appearing reddish-brown due to the oxidized iron.
 They were formed during the Permian Age.

-This rock is found in a few places on Earth, yet they are abundant in central Oklahoma, such as in the town of Noble.
-Because of this, and due to their rarity, these rocks have an annual festival celebrating them, called the Rose Rock Festival, and even a dedicated museum, the Rose Rock Museum.
+This rock is found in a few places on Earth, yet it is abundant in central Oklahoma, such as in the town of Noble.
+Because of this and their rarity, these rocks have an annual festival celebrating them, called the Rose Rock Festival, and even a dedicated museum, the Rose Rock Museum.

-This rock is found in a few places on Earth, yet they are abundant in central Oklahoma, such as in the town of Noble.
-Because of this, and due to their rarity, these rocks have an annual festival celebrating them, called the Rose Rock Festival, and even a dedicated museum, the Rose Rock Museum.
+This rock is found in a few places on Earth, yet it is abundant in central Oklahoma, such as in the town of Noble.
+Because of this and their rarity, these rocks have an annual festival celebrating them, called the Rose Rock Festival, and even a dedicated museum, the Rose Rock Museum.

 - Lawton City